segmentio/segment-docs/src/connections/destinations/catalog/button/index.md

 {% include content/connection-modes.md %}

+> success ""
+> **Tip!** Contact your Button representative for your Button API Key.

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Button" in the Destinations Catalog, and select the Button destination.
 3. Choose which Source should send data to the Button destination.
-4. Contact your Button representative for your Button API Key.
-5. Enter the "API Key" in the Button destination settings in Segment.
+4. Enter the "API Key" in the Button destination settings in Segment.

 ## Track
 If you aren't familiar with the Segment Spec, take a look at the [Track method documentation](https://segment.com/docs/connections/spec/track/) to learn about what it does.
 An example call would look like: